On World Habitat Day, volunteers help Dubuque family move toward a home of its own

-Dubuque resident Tricia Miller and her four children currently live together in a two-bedroom apartment.
+Dubuque resident Tricia Miller and her four children live together in a two-bedroom apartment.

-Miller said the tight quarters have helped bring the family of five closer together,.
+Miller said the tight quarters helped bring the family of five closer together.
 However, sometimes it can be a little too close for comfort.

 “It is chaotic,” she said.
 “Everybody is always in somebody’s business.
 I think they wear on each other a little bit.”

-Miller and her kids likely will move into into a five-bedroom home at 1100 Roosevelt Street in time for the holiday season.
-The property is currently being rehabilitated by Dubuque and Jackson Counties Habitat for Humanity.
+Miller and her kids are expected to move into a five-bedroom home at 1100 Roosevelt St. in time for the holiday season.
+The property is being rehabilitated by Dubuque and Jackson Counties Habitat for Humanity.

 Miller met with local volunteers on Monday morning to commemorate World Habitat Day, which aims to bring attention to the need for adequate shelter throughout the world.